 This also answers a question I occasionally get asked, which is why is it that I get sent overseas to perform valuations where local appraisers are available?
 The answer is that I offer my clients extra due diligence that they have learned not to expect from other appraisers or valuers, who instead provide pages and pages of disclaimers and limiting conditions.
 When others say "That's not my job" I say "I will make it my job."

-PS: For younger or foreign readers, the above illustration is of a character named "Sergeant Schultz", an incompetent prison guard in the 1960s television sitcom "Hogan's Heroes".
+PS: For younger or foreign readers, the above illustration is of a character named "Sergeant Schultz", an incompetent prison guard played by John Banner in the 1960s television sitcom "Hogan's Heroes".
 His stock phrase was "I know nothing!" even though he sometimes knew that his prisoners were up to no good, but could be persuaded to look away by a piece of chocolate.